Search Barcode Specific Pages in Documents Using Java

 PagesSetup pagesSetup = new PagesSetup();

-pagesSetup.setLastPage(true); // Most contracts signed on last page
+pagesSetup.setLastPage(true); // Most signatures are on the last page

 options.setPagesSetup(pagesSetup);